emacdona/onlispBookClub/projects/blog/_posts/2024-06-25-spring-cacheable.markdown

 AspectJ part -- there's not a lot to it, but it got complicated.

 <!---@formatter:off--->
-[^draft]: While this is in "draft" status, there may be significant changes.
-Such changes should not be expected to have correction notes attached.

-[^work-in-progress]: A hastily organized mess with large chunks simply unwritten.
-Published so I can show people the direction I am taking.

 [^baeldung]: Seriously, I'm not picking on Baeldung.
 It's one of my favorite web sites.
 Even though I didn't love its examples in this instance, the article I referenced served as
     one of the starting points for this very blog post.